shivamksharma/MinimalistPromptGenerator/README.md

 ## 🚀 Overview

-**Minimalist Prompt Generator** is a customizable and user-friendly PS1 prompt generator that allows you to create personalized shell prompts with ease.
-Designed with minimalism in mind, it provides a clean and intuitive interface for generating prompts that enhance your terminal experience.
+**Minimalist Prompt Generator** is a sleek and user-friendly tool for creating personalized PS1 shell prompts with ease.
+Built with a focus on simplicity,  it offers a clean and intuitive interface, making it easy to design prompts that elevate your terminal experience while maintaining a minimalist aesthetic.
+With a minimalist design and an intuitive interface, it enhances your terminal experience by letting you create prompts that are both functional and visually appealing.

+This is inspired by the functionality and simplicity of Bashrc Generator.

 ## ✨ Features